-This program is easy to implement and can be easily adapted to fit your needs.
-Since 2006 we have launched 28 boats and gained considerable experience which we have used to develop the following guides/handouts to help teachers make this program easy to implement and as rewarding as possible.
+This program is easily adaptable to fit different needs.
+We have launched over 70 boats and gained considerable experience which has been used to develop the following guidelines.
+Use these guidelines to help make this program easy and as rewarding as possible.

 These guides include:

 - How to customize your boat?